gdetor/empyred/README.md

  - SMAP based on *"Nonlinear forecasting for the classification of natural time series"* by Sugihara, 1994.

+> :warning: This package is not for production/research.
+It was created for educational purposes.
+If you'd like to use an EMD tool for research or production, you should use the [pyEDM](https://github.com/SugiharaLab/pyEDM).

 In the example file accompaning the source code (empyred.py) four different examples of timeseries can be found.
 - A sinusoidal signal